xpnt0/xpnt0.github.io/_posts/2024-06-29-HTB-Writeup-Jab.md

 >If you encounter any issues with the installation, you can refer to this [excellent guide](https://ed.fnal.gov/lincon/act/tech/pidgin/), although it may be outdated, for installing Pidgin and configuring the relevant Jabber service.
 {: .prompt-info }

 - Since at this point `kerbrute` was still enumerating users, the pentester decided to explore if there was any way to obtain a user list.
 After some searching, he found a method; however, the panel he discovered didn't allow exporting or copying the list.
-A detailed explanation of the process can be found [here](https://issues.imfreedom.org/issue/PIDGIN-7357/Add-user-search-for-user-enhancement#focus=Comments-4-42520.0-0).
+A detailed explanation of the process to obtain a user list can be found [here](https://issues.imfreedom.org/issue/PIDGIN-7357/Add-user-search-for-user-enhancement#focus=Comments-4-42520.0-0).

 ![](/assets/images/HTB-Writeup-Jab/Pasted image 20240609200635.png)